 In all that we do, we view things through the patients' eyes, from patients' perspective.
-This is the true meaning of personcentered care.
+This is the true meaning of person-centered care.
 Year after year, as we are invited to participate with other forward thinking change organizations such as the American College of Physicians, the Patient Centered Outcomes Research Institute and UCONN's Health Disparities Institute, to name a few.
 We are told that our input on these regional, national and international committees and task forces is refreshing and important - we offer thoughts that have been previously overlooked or not even on the radar.
 What is important to patients is now being considered, our values are being listened to and goals are being honored.
 Instances of medical harm are being reduced, but we must not become complacent because we still have a way to go and that is why our work is so very important.

-Our work at the Legislative office Building in Hartford with legislators, with residents and the policymakers locally and nationally aims to keep patients' rights in the forefront of legislation that will impact us.
-The other day, we met with Deputy Health Commissioner Heather Aaron to discuss the 2019 Department of Health Adverse Event Report, the Quality of Healthcare Advisory Committee and what the State can do to improve health outcomes.
+Our work with members of our Legislature in Hartford, with some of our local town governments, with residents and the policymakers locally and nationally aims to keep patients' rights in the forefront of legislation that will impact us.
+Recently, we met with Deputy Health Commissioner Heather Aaron to discuss the 2019 Department of Health Adverse Event Report, the Quality of Healthcare Advisory Committee and what the State can do to improve health outcomes.
 She has committed to work with us.
-We are also a media resource, often contributing to journalists from various publications around the state including the Connecticut Post, the Waterbury Republican and C-HIT.
+We are also a media resource, often contributing to journalists from various publications around the state including the Connecticut Post, the Waterbury Republican, the CT Mirror and C-HIT.